 Categories

-Comprehensively analyze PCR false negative/false positive/tailing/dimer problems, provide four optimization solutions: primer design, touchdown PCR, hot start, and nested PCR, with solution tables and experimental tips to help you quickly improve amplification specificity.
+Comprehensively address PCR false-negative/false-positive/tailing/dimer issues, providing optimization solutions for primer design, touchdown PCR, hot start, and nested PCR.
+Included are solution tables and experimental tips to help you quickly improve amplification specificity.

 1. False negative (no amplification product)